uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 # Tutorial 1 – Familiarisation

 This practical is designed to help familiarise you with the development tools that will be used for Introductory Audio Programming.
-You will be developing software in the programming language C++ using the Apple Integrated Development Environment (IDE) called Xcode or, on Windows, the Microsoft Visual Studio IDE.
+You will be developing software in the programming language C++ using the Apple Integrated Development Environment (IDE) called Xcode.
 By the end of this session you should be familiar with:

 1. The Apple workstations in the faculty labs.
 2. The Xcode or Visual Studio development environment.